-Before we dive into the ins and outs of hybrid cloud architecture, it’s important to understand the components that make up the approach to cloud infrastructure services, as part of a basic cloud computing 101 review.
+Before we dive into the ins and outs of hybrid cloud architecture, it’s important to understand the components that make up the approach to cloud infrastructure services, as part of a basic Cloud Adoption 101 review.

 First, there’s no single, accepted definition for “hybrid cloud.”
 It can best be explained as a computing infrastructure that’s made up of two or more environments, which could include on-premise bare metal servers and/or private or public cloud services.
 These components work together to create a seamless hybrid cloud architecture, taking advantage of the features inherent in the different platforms.

 As the market transforms from primarily on-premise to a cloud-native model, understanding how to best take advantage of hybrid cloud strategies requires some understanding of the features of private and public clouds, and what feature trade-offs they provide.
 It's a great thing to understand when you are migrating to the cloud.